 The six schemes collected Rs.
 941 crore from maturities, prepayments and coupons between October 30 and November 13 which included Rs 814 crore received as prepayments.
 So far, the total cash flows by the schemes under the winding-up process amount to Rs.
 11,576 crore.
 Four out of six schemes are cash positive and hold Rs.
 7,726 crore of cash, subject to fund-running expenses.

 What’s next – this might be the question on most investors’ minds after the Supreme court hearing today.
 For investors, comprehending the variations of debt funds investments and decrypting the endless jargon has always been an uphill battle.
 As of now, the unitholders’ decision will make or break the case and we can only hope everything goes smoothly.
-We will keep updating this space with Franklin Templeton latest news as new developments follow.
+We will keep updating this space with Franklin Templeton News as new developments follow.